 The valley's flora includes many unique treasures: the underbrush, ferns, and rare cork palms on the mogotes; the silk-cotton tree, Ceiba pentandra; the royal palm; the caiman oak; and the mariposa, Cuba's national flower.
-Fauna includes the world's smallest hummingbird, the zunzuncito, as well as various snails native to the mogotes.
+Fauna includes the world's smallest hummingbird, the zunzuncito (Bee Hummingbird), as well as various endemic snails.

 The town of Viñales itself is a national monument and, officially, both the town and surrounding area are a UNESCO World Heritage Site.
 Calle Salvador Cisneros, the wide main street, is flanked by stately tile-roofed houses, shaded by uniform rows of colonnaded arcades, all painted different colors.
 Since paladares (restaurants in private homes) were recently made legal, there is a string of more than 14 new bars and restaurants on this main street.
 Many other houses on the street are now casas particulares, private homes that rent rooms.
 The de rigueur José Martí monument sits in the large main square, bordered by the church and the elegant arches of the Cultural Center.
 Tree-shaded benches allow for some respite from the heat of the day.
 Throughout the town, the new prosperity is palpable in freshly painted and renovated houses.